Day of the Foundation of the Republic: National celebrations

 In 2021, a banquet was held at the yard in front of the Central Committee building at the Government Complex No. 1 in central Pyongyang.
 In the 2022 celebrations, a concert and an outdoor banquet was held in the yard of the Mansudae Assembly Hall.
+In 2026 Kim Jong-un delivered a congratulatory speech at a national flag-raising ceremony and central oath-taking meeting that took place at the Pyongyang Assembly Hall.

 National civil-military parade

 Worker-Peasant Red Guards in Pyongyang during the 2013 Day of the Foundation of the Republic.

 The semiannual parade, which was a feature of the day since the first parade of 1948, and is also televised on Korean Central Television via tape delay (since 2018), is a key highlight of the national celebrations in Pyongyang.
 Since 1958, parades have been held on the city's Kim Il Sung Square in honor of the holiday every 5 years, following Chinese practice.
 The first parade was a purely civil one (and so did others like the parades of 1960, 1968 and 1988) and it was in 1993 that the parade became a civil-military event.

 The parade is attended by the Supreme Leader of the DPRK in his capacity as the Supreme Commander of the Armed Forces of North Korea, and the current format dates from the parade of 2013.
 Its commander is a general-ranked officer of the KPA with the rank of either Colonel General or General of the Army (rarely a vice marshal) with the billet of Commanding Officer, Pyongyang Defense Command, with the parade inspector also is a general-ranked officer of the KPA with the rank of either Colonel General or General of the Army (rarely a vice marshal or even a Marshal of the Republic) with higher billets, usually the Chief of the General Staff or Minister of Defense.